I love to meet booksellers, kids, teachers, librarians, and parents. Here are just some of the places I've been invited to teach or speak:

 Length: 45 min.

-A student favorite.
-Ever wonder where an author gets his or her ideas, and how you come up with a good story outline?
-Together, we’ll brainstorm ideas, and put them in a novel outline format.
-This is a highly interactive presentation that is best done in front of a classroom or library group (not a large assembly in a gym)—the kids will be very involved in creating an outline for a novel, just like I do when working on an idea.
+A student favorite!
+Ever wonder how an author plots a mystery, how to pick the crime, the suspects, and how to plant to the clues...?
+Together, we’ll brainstorm ideas, and put them in a mystery novel outline format.
+This is a highly interactive presentation that is best done in front of a classroom or library group (not a large assembly in a gym)—the kids will be very involved in creating an outline for a novel, just like I do when working on a mystery novel.

-Note: For Novel Plotting 101, I will need a large whiteboard and dry erase marker.
+Note: for How To Write a Mystery, I will need a large dry erase board and markers.